Ask them what is the one thing that helps them understand the end customer better. Chances are you will hear the term UX as your answer.

-Successful user experiences (UX) develop thorough understanding of a target audience.
+Successful user experiences (UX) develop a thorough understanding of a target audience.
 Websites must account for users’ desires, abilities, and limitations in crafting effective user interactions.
 In some cases, companies are certain they have executed this process only to find that customer acquisition rates are still low.
 How should an organization proceed from here?

 Learn Why Metrics Are Important

+In such moments it is important to pause.
+It is important to take a breath before you dive into employing website redesign services for your site.
 Despite the best intentions and planning, sometimes websites are not effective.
 It is important to have a neutral means by which to test what is and is not working.
 Using measurement systems allows developers to pinpoint problem areas and adjust them.

 Even successful websites benefit greatly from user metrics.
-Stakeholders appreciate identification and quantification of customer conversion, acquisition, and activity.
+Stakeholders appreciate the identification and quantification of customer conversion, acquisition, and activity.
 Creating transparency throughout ongoing development lays the groundwork for better-informed choices.
 User metrics highlight a company’s unique position in the marketplace and its value to customers.

 A number of measurements test UX satisfaction, the most common of which we will explore here.